 Bio: Ulrike Rettig is the co-founder of :GamesforLanguage.com.
 She is a lifelong language learner, growing up in Austria, the Netherlands, and Canada.
-You can follow her on Facebook, Twitter and Instagram, and leave any comments with contact.
+You can follow her on Facebook, Twitter and Instagram, and leave any comments with contact or below.

 Disclosure: The link above to Mosalingua is to a partner's program with revenue-sharing, should you decide to purchase.